LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Web Applications

 Web application analysis examines client-side and/or server-side code to identify security vulnerabilities and understand application logic.
-This topic is less stand-alone for reverse engineering than it may be in conjunction with hardware analysis, working with software, pr explicitly being asked to conduct an investigation when given source files.
-If conducting an vulnerability analysis, it is likely that no code will be provided
+This topic is less stand-alone for reverse engineering than it may be in conjunction with hardware analysis, working with software, porr explicitly being asked to conduct an investigation when given source files.
+If conducting an vulnerability analysis, it is likely that no code will be provided.

 Client-side analysis involves reviewing JavaScript, HTML, and CSS to identify potential cross-site scripting (XSS) vulnerabilities and logic flaws.
 Cross-site scripting (XSS) is a specific type of security vulnerability found in web applications where malicious scripts are injected in trusted websites/sources.
 These scripts can then be executed when users visit the infected website.

 Server-side analysis may involve source code review, binary analysis, or black-box testing of web services and APIs.